 Ctp's score of 60 is higher than 76% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, CTP N.V. reported total carbon emissions of approximately 972,610,000 kg CO2e, comprising 6,488,000 kg CO2e from Scope 1, 2,889,000 kg CO2e from Scope 2 (market-based), and a significant 963,234,000 kg CO2e from Scope 3 emissions.
-The previous year, 2023, saw total emissions of about 591,718,000 kg CO2e, with Scope 1 emissions at 6,782,000 kg CO2e, Scope 2 emissions at 3,935,000 kg CO2e (market-based), and Scope 3 emissions reaching 581,002,000 kg CO2e.
+In 2024, CTP N.V. reported total carbon emissions of approximately 972.6 million kg CO2e, comprising 6,488,000 kg CO2e from Scope 1, 2,889,000 kg CO2e from Scope 2, and 963,234,000 kg CO2e from Scope 3 emissions.
+This represents a significant increase from 2023, where total emissions were approximately 591.7 million kg CO2e, with Scope 1 emissions at 6,782,000 kg CO2e, Scope 2 at 3,935,000 kg CO2e, and Scope 3 at 581,002,000 kg CO2e.
 CTP has set ambitious climate commitments, aiming for a 46.2% reduction in absolute Scope 1 and 2 GHG emissions by 2030 from a 2019 baseline.
-Additionally, the company is committed to achieving net-zero emissions by 2050 across all scopes, including Scope 3 emissions related to power generation investments.
-These targets are part of a broader climate strategy inherited from its parent company, CTP N.V., and are aligned with industry standards for climate action.
-CTP's emissions data is cascaded from its parent organization, CTP N.V., reflecting a commitment to transparency and accountability in its climate initiatives.
-The company continues to monitor and report its emissions, striving to meet its reduction targets while contributing to global climate goals.
+Additionally, the company is committed to achieving net-zero emissions across all scopes by 2050.
+These targets are part of a broader strategy to enhance sustainability and reduce the environmental impact of its operations.
+CTP's emissions data is cascaded from its parent organization, CTP N.V., reflecting its current subsidiary status.
+The company is actively working towards these goals, with a focus on both immediate and long-term reductions in greenhouse gas emissions.

 Access structured emissions data, company-specific emission factors, and source documents